backand/course-manager-complete/README.md

       return Backand.getApiUrl() + '/1/objects/courses/' + objectId;
     }
 ```
-* Add the new file into index.html
+* Add the `coursesService.js` file reference into `index.html`

 ```HTML
     <script type="text/javascript" src="src/common/services/coursesService.js"></script>
 ```

-#### Build Courses controller and template (mv)
+#### Build Courses controller and template (ModelView)
 * Create new folder `courses` under /src/app
-* Copy home controller to be courses.controller.js into the `/src/app/courses`
+* Copy the file `home.controller.js`  from `/src/app/home`into the new courses folder, and rename the file as `courses.controller.js`.
+The new file name will be `/src/app/courses/courses.controller.js`
-* Change the name to CoursesCtrl in all places
+* Edit the file, changing all instances of `HomeCtrl` to `CoursesCtrl`
-* Add CoursesService to the controller and a new method to load all the service (Replace DataService in all places)
+* Add `CoursesService` to the controller, replacing all instances of `DataService`
-* In the resolve method call `CoursesService.list();`
+* Add a new method to load all of the courses from the coursesService.
+Put this in the `resolve` handler, replacing the commented code from the original `HomeCtrl`.
+The call will be to `CoursesService.list();`
-* Change the data input parameter to `coursesList`
+* Change the `dataService` parameter name to `coursesList`
-* The main controller code should be:
+* Modify the main copntroller body to have the following code:

 ```JavaScript
     var vm = this;
     vm.courses = null;

     //get the courses from the resolve
     vm.courses = coursesList.data.data;
 ```
-* Add the controller to input.html:
+* Add the controller to `input.html`:

 ```HTML
   <script type="text/javascript" src="src/app/courses/courses.controller.js"></script>
 ```

-* Create a new HTML template `courses.tpl.html" and add a simple code to use ng-repeater to show all courses
+* Create a new HTML template `courses.tpl.html`, and add simple code (using `ng-repeat`) to display all courses:

 ```HTML
 Courses: